xcatliu/pagic/pagic.org/docs/config.md

 #### `i18n.overrides`

 `i18n.overrides` is a special configuration item, which allows to override the fields in `pagic.config.ts` in a specific language.
-Its type is `{ [key:string]:PagicConfig }`, where the key must be one of the `code` field in `i18n.language`, the value type is the type of the entire `pagic.config.ts`.
+Its type is `Record<string, PagicConfig>`, where the key must be one of the `code` field in `i18n.language`, the value type is the type of the entire `pagic.config.ts`.
 When visiting a page in this language, `pagic.config` will be the result of the merge.

 #### `i18n.resources`